stasprokopchuk73-boop/Numble/README.md

 ---

-## 🎯 Target Market
+## 🎯 Target Market for MVP

-**Primary:** Ukrainian-speaking readers aged 16–45, both in Ukraine and diaspora **Secondary:** Post-MVP expansion to other Eastern European languages
+**Primary:** Ukrainian-speaking readers aged 16–45, both in Ukraine and Europe **Secondary:** Post-MVP expansion to other Eastern European languages and contries.

 ---